50 reasons to love the UK and Ireland

 Read blog >

 There are so many things to do in Surrey, but here are the top 10.

 This 18th-century landscaped garden spreads across 158 acres and features a crystal grotto and other mystical follies including a Gothic temple and ruined abbey.
 The award-winning Painshill has something for everyone and makes for a great day out.

 Tucked away in the village of East Molsley in the north of Surrey, you’ll find Hampton Court Palace with its great gate house and stunning detailed chimneys.
-Surrounded by gorgeous gardens and famous features such as the Maze and the Great Vine, the palace has been the setting for many nationally-important events.
 In summer, the Palace hosts a series of open-air concerts in its spectacular and iconic Tudor courtyard.

 Each Friday from April to November, The Ghost Tour Of Guildford sets off around Guildford town centre uncovering its various haunted and mysterious sites including Guildford’s most haunted building, The King’s Head pub.

 Located on the famous Brooklands site in Weybridge, Mercedes-Benz World is an unforgettable day out.
 Put your driving skills to the test out on the handling circuit or sit in the passenger seat and let the Silver Arrows Display Team show you how it’s done.